albertc9/RAVEL/docs/compatibility.md

 Linux supports generation and non-vendor C++ verification. macOS supports model parsing, project generation, post-processing, and inspection; automatic behavioral verification may be unavailable when a supported compiler cannot compile the required HLS simulation headers.
-Windows is not initially supported.
+Windows is not supported.

 Vendor-backed work follows the selected Vitis installation's platform rules